cmd-stream/cmd-stream-go/CONTRIBUTING.md

   and [Go Code Review Comments](https://go.dev/wiki/CodeReviewComments).
 - **Documentation**: All exported types, interfaces, and functions **must** have professional documentation comments.
 This is enforced by our linter.
-- **Performance**: As a high-performance library, we prioritize efficiency.
+- **Performance**: As a high-performance framework, we prioritize efficiency.
   Avoid unnecessary allocations and use tools like `prealloc` and `perfsprint` (included in our linting suite).
 - **Naming**: Avoid "stuttering" in names.
 For example, use `group.Client`